pedrohsmaia/datablood/README.md

 # Tamagui's Takeout Starter

-A good tutorial showing building a real app using Tamagui Takeout can be seen on the [notjust.dev YouTube stream](https://www.youtube.com/watch?v=XbKkKXH-dfc).
+A good but long tutorial showing building a real app using Tamagui Takeout can be seen on the [notjust.dev YouTube stream](https://www.youtube.com/watch?v=XbKkKXH-dfc).

+For a more edited, paid (but cheap) course covering all the basics of Tamagui, a few Tamagui users have said they found [this course by Simon very helpful](https://galaxies.dev/course/react-native-tamagui/1-1).

 ## Getting Started